riscv-admin/graphics/README.md

-The Graphics and Machine Learning Special Interest Group (SIG) develops the strategy, does gap analysis and prioritizes tasks for enabling RISC-V implementers to support and develop modern graphics and machine learning accelerators.
+The Graphics and Machine Learning Special Interest Group (SIG) develops the strategy, does gap analysis and prioritizes tasks for enabling RISC-V implementers to support and develop accelerators for graphics and machine learning.

 The group is the result of having recently (December 2021) fused the Graphics and Machine Learing efforts for synergically developing our common agenda items.